-Gertie’s Blog for Better Sewing – Gretchen Hirsch is amazing, cute, fun and does a great job breaking processes down step by step.
+Gertie’s Blog for Better Sewing – Gretchen Hirsch is impressive, cute, fun, and does a great job breaking processes down step by step.
 She has sew-a-longs and a YouTube channel that work together!

 Melly Sews – has a great tutorial, has PDF downloadable patterns for sale called Blank Slate Patterns, which cater to women, boys and girls.
-Super easy sewing projects, great tutorials and a great resource for sewing section
+Super easy sewing projects, great tutorials, and an excellent resource for the sewing section

 Inspiration and Encouragement

-LilBlueBoo – Ashley Hackshaw was an instant inspiration for me when I started to follow her blog she was living in California, raising her adorable daughter with her husband and was so super creative!
-I would be on her website for hours at a time trying her tutorials, reading her tips and tricks and using her free downloads to practice my sewing skills!
-I knew one day I wanted to help support my family just like she did with her blog and children’s clothing.
+LilBlueBoo – Ashley Hackshaw was an instant inspiration for me when I followed the blog.
+She lived in California, raised her adorable daughter with her husband, and was super creative!
+I would be on her website for hours at a time trying her tutorials, reading her tips and tricks, and using her free downloads to practice my sewing skills!
+I knew I wanted to help support my family one day, just like she did with her blog and children’s clothing.

-Sew Mama Sew – When I started sewing this was my go-to resource!
+Sew Mama Sew – When I started sewing, this was my go-to resource!
 Kristin Link sold fabric, patterns and had some super fun giveaways.
-The site has since revamped as her and Abby Glassenberg from While She Naps launched Craft Industry Alliance.
+The site has since been revamped as she and Abby Glassenberg from While She Naps launched Craft Industry Alliance.

-While She Naps – Abby Glassenberg has a lot of information on sewing, starting up and running a small business and her podcasts are excellent.
-If you want to branch out of your comfort zone, become a sewing teacher, or how to step up your newsletters check out her eBooks!
+While She Naps – Abby Glassenberg has a lot of sewing information, starting up and running a small business, her podcasts are excellent.
+If you want to branch out of your comfort zone, become a sewing teacher, or how to step up your newsletters, check out her eBooks!

 Gussy Sews – Now known as Maggie Whitley Designs – I did her mentorship program back in 2011.
 Her projects and posts are inspirational and helpful.
 She is a great resource!

-Creativebug – A subscription based website which has hundreds of video classes!
+Creativebug – A subscription-based website that has hundreds of video classes!
 A lot are even free!